 If you’re using a landing page for lead generation, you need to include a lead form where users can enter their information.

-While you can ask for whatever information you want, it’s best to only ask for the information you absolutely need.
-The more form fields you have, the longer the form takes to fill and the less likely visitors are to fill it out.
+But, while you can ask for whatever information you want, it’s best to only ask for the information you absolutely need.
+The more contact form fields you have, the longer the form takes to fill and the less likely visitors are to fill it out.

 5. Create one strong call to action